mrkrumhausen/product-space/index.md

       excerpt: Use experiments to understand if something is a good idea (and learn from this understanding).
       cta: Read more
       url: '/plays/run-experiments'
+    - title: Business Model Analysis
+      excerpt: Use the business model canvas to understand the complete picture of the business.
+      cta: Read more
+      url: '/plays/business-model-analysis'
 ---